leeange/DSPPUX-Checklist/README.md

 ☐ My tool / tech / platform does not use a lot of storage space.

-☐ My interface is accessible to people with disabilities. (e.g. following WCAG guidelines.)
+☐ My interface is accessible to people with disabilities, following commonly accepted
+     content accessibility guidelines.

 ☐ I have considered whether my system collects sensitive data.